osrf/gazebo_tutorials/contrib_code/tutorial.md

      GZ_ASSERT(<condition to check>,<fail msg>)

 * '''condition-to-check:''' anything returning a boolean value that should always be true.
-* '''fail msg:''' message displaied when assertion is thrown
+* '''fail msg:''' message displayed when assertion is thrown

 ### Benefits of the assertions

-Some of the beneficts of using the assertions:
+Some of the benefits of using the assertions:
 * They are really useful for not having to debug all kind of weird and unexpected errors, especially in runtime.
 Exact failure point appears when pass by an assertion.
 * Developer can be sure that some conditions are met at a given code point.
 Code turns more reliable.
 * Help to detect no so obvious errors happening (affecting performance for example)